first week of May 1984 will see the realization of what was but

 Markan, who we accepted as third member of our venture.

-So we approached our respective parties with our plans, and
+So we approached our respective parents with our plans, and

 expectedly, they voiced their reservations initially.
 However,